-One part is a model of the house 22nd of March 1973, when the occupation first started.
+One part is a model of the house called 22nd of March 1973, when the occupation first started, based upon a photograph in the local paper that day.
 Part of the landscape in front was already demolished and the activists had hung a banner up saying: Environment – Welfare.

 The other part is a photo-collage where images and information connects different movements across time and space as well as with the history of the villa.
 All the material in the collage is meticulously numbered with an accompanying wall text explaining and speculating about the connections and content.